-We seek to provide career progression to all our staff on the basis of ability, qualifications and suitability of work.
-In this financial year the Group introduced more interactive learning platforms through the Learning Management System (LMS) to strengthen the Group engagement strategy to ensure higher engagement during distant working.
+We seek to provide career progress to all our staff on the basis of ability, qualifications and suitability of work.
+In this financial year the Group introduced more interactive learning through Learning Management System (LMS) to Strength the Group engagement strategy to ensure higher engagement during distant working.